In particular, I wanted to get a better idea of what all of the Facebook marketing experts thought about it, so I surveyed a bunch of my friends!

 John Haydon, JohnHaydon.com:

-Graph Search will allow us to discover surprising things about even our closest friends (Jon Loomer owns every Abba record!!?), and also let advertisers target what people are searching for (similar to Google) in addition to targeting based on likes, interests and connections.
+Graph Search will allow us to discover surprising things about even our closest friends (Jon Loomer owns every Abba record!!?), and also let advertisers target what people are searching for (similar to Google) in addition to targeting based on likes, interests and Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control..
 As long as Facebook can respect user boundaries around privacy, Graph Search should be a win for users and marketers.

 Mike Maghsoudi, PostRocket: